 - Something to poke hole in clay

-Three: Poke a hole into the top edge of the heart.
-I used a skewer to poke the hole.
+3: Poke a hole into the top edge of the heart.
+I used a skewer to poke the hole, but a chopstick or end of a paintbrush will work fine, too.

 TIP: After baking mine I realized two things 1) the hole wasn’t close enough to the edge and 2) the hole wasn’t quite big enough.
 So, make sure your hole is big enough and close enough to the edge to fit the key ring.
 But…if it’s too close to the edge it will be weak and will break easy.